25prabhu10/notes/docs/Concepts/Application_Security/Web_Security.md

 If we use sequential identifiers, it is good for performance but it is predictable and can be easily guessed.
 Also in a distributed system, different nodes can generate the same identifier which can cause conflicts

-If we use random identifiers, it is secure but it is bad for performance.
+If we use random identifiers, it is secure but it is bad for performance

 ## Resources